AA/PPS 02.04.20 - Presidential Awards for Excellence In Teaching, Scholarly/Creative Activity, Service, and Presidential Seminar

-Issue No. 1
+Issue No. 3

-Effective Date: 10/20/2016
+Effective Date: 1/14/2022

-Next Review Date: 6/01/2017 (EY)
+Next Review Date: 6/01/2022 (E3Y)

 Sr. Reviewer: Associate Provost

-The Presidential Awards for Excellence in Teaching, Excellence in Scholarly/Creative Activity, and Excellence in Service are awarded through the Texas State Faculty Awards Program.
+The Presidential Awards for Excellence in Teaching, Excellence in Scholarly/Creative Activity, and Excellence in Service are awarded through the Texas State University Faculty Awards Program.

-In teaching, three awards are made to faculty, one at the ranks of professor and associate professor, another at the rank of assistant professor and a third at the ranks of senior lecturer and lecturer.
+In teaching, three awards are made to faculty, one at the ranks of professor and associate professor, another at the rank of assistant professor, and a third at the ranks of senior lecturer and lecturer.

-Faculty may receive Presidential Awards for Excellence more than once, but not in the same category, regardless of rank, more than once every five years.
-During this five-year period, Presidential Excellence Award recipients will be ineligible for the Presidential Distinction and College Achievement Awards (see 5 and 6 below) for the category in which they received the presidential award.
+Faculty may receive presidential awards more than once, but not in the same category, regardless of rank, more than once every five years.
+During this five-year period, Presidential Excellence Award recipients will be ineligible for the Presidential Distinction and College Achievement Awards (see Sections 05. and 06.) for the category in which they received the presidential award.

 The awards program also provides that faculty nominated at the college-level, who complete the university-level nomination process, will receive a $2,000 award.
-These awards are the Presidential Distinction Awards and recipients should use this title in their curriculum vitae.
+These awards are the Presidential Distinction Awards, and recipients should use this title in their curriculum vitae.

 Supplementing the above two awards, each college dean may recognize two additional faculty members in each of the award categories to receive a $1,000 award.
-These awards are the College Achievement Awards and this title should be used in curriculum vitae listings.
+These awards are the College Achievement Awards, and this title should be used in curriculum vitae listings.